06Games/Webtrees-MailSystem/README.md

 # Mail System
 Sends a mail with recent changes to [Webtrees](https://github.com/fisharebest/webtrees) users

-To use the plugin, you just have to add a cron task (replacing `YOURWEBTREESSERVER` by the url of your Webtrees installation and `USER1,USER2,...` by a user list)
+To use the plugin, you just have to add a cron task (replacing `YOURWEBTREESSERVER` by the url of your Webtrees installation)
 ```
-0 0 * * 1 wget -O - -q "YOURWEBTREESSERVER/mail-sys/send?users=USER1,USER2,..."
+0 0 * * 1 wget -O - -q "YOURWEBTREESSERVER/mail-sys/send"
 ```

 ## Endpoints